-1 Executive Summary

-The Office of Juvenile Justice and Delinquency Prevention funds the PbS project.
-The Council of Juvenile Correctional Administrators [CJCA] was awarded a competitive grant to implement PbS.
+January 2015 Page 5 of 146 1 Executive Summary In 1995 The Office of Juvenile Justice and Delinquency Prevention funded the Performance Based-Standards (PbS) project.
+The Council of Juvenile Correctional Administrators (CJCA) was awarded a competitive grant to implement PbS.
+PbS participation is now paid through direct agency funding or appropriation.
+The PbS Learning Institute and its Board was created to provide leadership and oversight to the PbS project.
 PbS is working to improve the conditions of confinement in youth correction and detention facilities through the development and implementation of outcome measures.
 The Ash Institute for Democratic Governance and Innovation announced that the Council of Juvenile Correctional Administrators' (CJCA) Performance-based Standards (PbS) project was the winner of the Innovations in American Government Awards competition in 2004.
 The Innovations in American Government program is part of a larger effort of Harvard University's John F. Kennedy School of Government, in partnership with the Council of Excellence in Government.
 The goal of Innovations is to communicate information to the public about government effectiveness.
 Taken collectively, recognized Innovations Programs demonstrate that government can work and that it deserves greater public trust.
 The Innovations Program also seeks to improve government performance by identifying federal, state and local programs worthy of replication.
 The Ford Foundation is a founding partner of the program, having provided resources for activities beginning in 1986.
 Furthermore, CJCA has credited the State of South Dakota as being one of the top five states to assist in the success of the PbS Project.
 The SD Department of Corrections, at CJCA's request, has provided consultation and continues to be a mentor to other states that are implementing PbS.
 CJCA commented, "Through the efforts of our many dedicated participants, PbS has become the energizing force for continuous improvement of juvenile justice that it is today.

-1.1 Main Goals

-The Main Goals of the Project are to:
+Performance-based Standards (PbS) is a data-driven improvement model grounded in research that holds juvenile justice agencies, facilities and residential care providers to the highest standards for operations, programs and services.
+PbS believes youth-serving agencies should be challenged to deliver effective and safe rehabilitation and reentry services and PbS provides a uniform data collection and reporting tool that shows the impact of the services on youths, staff and families.
+PbS was launched in 1995 by the US Department of Justice, Office of Justice Programs, Office of Juvenile Justice and Delinquency Prevention (OJJDP) to improve the deplorable conditions reported by the 1994 Conditions of Confinement Study.
+The PbS Learning Institute incorporated in 2004 to continue PbS and its commitment to treating all youths in custody as one of our own when federal funding ended.
+PbS is a field-supported and self-sustaining continuous learning and improvement program available to all residential programs serving youths across the country.
+The PbS data-driven improvement model provides: